Centre for Research on Globalization / Centre de recherche sur la mondialisation

-In November 2012, we launched our Radio program: The Global Research News Hour which airs on CKUW 95.9 FM in Winnipeg and on Canadian community radio networks.
+In November 2012, we launched our Radio program: The Global Research News Hour which airs on CKUW 95.9 FM (University of Winnipeg, Manitoba) and on Canadian community radio networks.

 The weekly programme is available for download on the Global Research website.

-The Global Research News Hour also airs on Progressive Radio News Network (PRN) Mondays at 5pm ET / 2pm Pacific
+The Global Research News Hour also airs in the U.S. on the Progressive Radio News Network (PRN) Mondays at 5pm ET / 2pm PST

 Since 2001, Global Research has established an international network of authors, scholars and investigative journalists.
 Global Research counts among its regular contributors a number of prominent writers, researchers and academics as well as several promising young authors.
 The underlying concept is the “democratization” of research and media reporting, while maintaining high standards of investigation and analysis.

 Many Global Research authors have developed their own blog sites.
 Our focus has been to acknowledge and support our authors’ blog sites, while also promoting several partner alternative media websites.
 In turn, Global Research articles are widely cross-posted by the independent online media.